iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 Data privacy and security play a role as well.
 Stateless models do not retain a memory of past interactions, ensuring that sensitive data from one session is never inadvertently exposed to another user.
 This design choice is particularly relevant in light of incidents like [Microsoft's Tay,](https://en.wikipedia.org/wiki/Tay_(chatbot)) an AI chatbot that, due to its design to learn from interactions, ended up mimicking inappropriate and offensive language from users.
 It's just not safe to have models learn from inputs given by random users.

 However, the stateless nature also means these models cannot remember user preferences or learn from past interactions.
 This is a limitation in scenarios where you might want to create personalized chatbots through past chats or systems that benefit from cumulative learning.
 To mitigate this, some implementations incorporate a stateful layer atop the stateless LLM, enabling personalized and continuous user experiences.

+## Getting a bit more technical

+Prominent examples of such layers include [LangChain](https://www.langchain.com/), [LlamaIndex](https://www.llamaindex.ai/), and [Haystack](https://haystack.deepset.ai/).
+These layers add flexibility in managing the limited context that LLMs can handle by offering various strategies.
+For instance, when approaching the token limit, choices must be made: Should a rolling window approach be used to discard older text like in the web ChatGPT, or should GPT be utilized to summarize previous information?
+Is it more important to retain the initial context, like a source article, while removing less critical middle or later sections?
+Alternatively, should retrieval augmented generation (RAG, more on that in a later blog) techniques be employed to integrate external data into the token stream?
+These decisions vary based on the specific goals of the implementation.
+The most effective architectures often consist of specialized components interwoven to achieve a wide array of practical outcomes, allowing for more nuanced and effective user interactions.

 ![A confused stateless robot](confused.jpg)